H-Cebrecos/lilypad-rv32/README.md

 ## Programming the core

-To program the processor connect to the UART acording to your constraints file (in this case RX: JB1 TX: JB2 on the basys PMods) the configuration is 8N1 @ 115200, then transmit the uf2 file through the UART.
+To program the system connect to the UART acording to your constraints file (in this case RX: JB1 TX: JB2 on the basys PMods) the configuration is 8N1 @ 115200, then transmit the uf2 file through the UART.